 The key is to ask open-ended questions.
 Dig deeper in every response to uncover motivations and what each associate is passionate about.
 Make sure to take notes!

-In conclusion, one on one meetings may be the most high-impact meeting you have as a manager.
+In conclusion, one on one meetings may be the most high-impact meeting you have as a manager (especially a new manager).
 Take advantage of this time to create strong relationship with each of your colleagues, and learn more about how you can empower them to be successful.